dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ### [Manuscript](https://github.com/dzeke/ColoradoRiverCoding/raw/main/BlogDrafts/3-LessonsUseGoogleSheetsZoomToDiscussMoreFlexibleSustainableColoradoRiverOperations.docx) (.docx)

 ## Overview
-The purpose of this activity is to provoke participants to discuss more flexible and sustainable Colorado River operations than existing operations that equalize reservoirs and expire in 2026.
-Participants use a Google Sheet to consume, save, and trade water in 6 basin accounts, protect Lake Powell and Lake Mead, and sustain endangered, native fish of the Grand Canyon.
+The purpose of this activity is to discuss more flexible and sustainable Colorado River operations than existing operations that equalize reservoirs and expire in 2026.
+To provoke discussion, participants use a Google Sheet with accounts for Upper Basin, Lower Basin, Mexico, Colorado River Delta, First Nations, and a shared reserve.
+Over one or more years, participants consume, save, and trade water in the accounts, protec reservoirs, and sustain endangered, native fish of the Grand Canyon.
+Participants repeat for one or more years.
 ## Rquirements
 **Facilitator**: 1 person to setup in Google Sheets (see Setup below), invite participants, and organize play.